jcortejoso/nvm-contracts/doc/UPGRADES.md

 ##### Upgrade a single contract

-- To upgrade a single contract run `npm run upgrade:staging -- OceanToken`.
-For upgrading the `OceanToken` contract.
+- To upgrade a single contract run `npm run upgrade:staging -- TestToken`.
+For upgrading the `TestToken` contract.

 ##### Persist artifacts